-On June 4, 2013 and amended on October 4, 2013, the Company entered into two rental agreements for office space at 546 Fifth Avenue, New York, NY.
-One of the agreements was terminated on July 6, 2014.
-The Company plans to maintain office space at 546 Fifth Avenue, New York, NY on a month to month basis.
+On June 30, 2015 and July 1, 2015, the Company entered into two separate three month rental agreements for office space at 757 3rd Avenue, New York, NY.
 The Company paid a one month refundable deposit on the space that it maintains in New York, NY.

 On April 22, 2014, the Company entered into a sublease agreement for office space located at 379 Thornall Street, Edison, NJ.
 This agreement expires on September 30, 2016.
 The Company issued a letter of credit for \$34,733 to the existing tenant and maintained a \$34,733 certified deposit as collateral for the letter of credit.